ptsefton/ro-crate-2-experiments/ro-crate-2-spec.md

 Error Code: ERR_ROCCTXKY `The document does not have a top level key @context `.

+TODO:
  Each entity in the graph MUST have a @id property which is unique in the @graph array

  Each entity in the graph MUST have a @type with at least one string value

+ Each entity in the graph MUST be flattened - that is embedded objects must ONLY have @id, @value, @language properties

 1.2.5 There MUST be an entity with the @id of "ro-crate-metadata.json"

-The entity with @id "ro-crate-metadata.json"  is known as the RO-Crate Metadata Descriptor
+The entity with @id `ro-crate-metadata.json`  is known as the RO-Crate Metadata Descriptor

 1.2.6 The RO-Crate Metadata Descriptor MUST have one @type of "Creative Work"